 Baynanza is a celebration of Biscayne Bay and its significance as one of our most important ecological systems in South Florida.
 While Baynanza includes more than 25 great events spanning over five weeks throughout March and April, the Biscayne Bay Cleanup Day event has become nearly synonymous with this celebration.

-Biscayne Bay Cleanup Day 2019, Baynanza's 37th anniversary celebration, will be held on Saturday, April 13 from 9 a.m. to noon.
+Biscayne Bay Cleanup Day 2019, Baynanza's 37th anniversary celebration, was held on Saturday, April 13 and was a huge success with tons of garbage collected.
+We give thanks to our many volunteers and our sponsors.

-Remember to wear closed-toe shoes (tennis-type shoes) and bring gloves, water and snacks for volunteers in your party.
+Remember to wear closed-toe shoes (tennis-type shoes) and bring gloves, water, trash bags and snacks for you and any volunteers in your party.

 - Extra water